mrsaraei/mrsaraei/README.md

 ![Slideshow](https://github.com/mrsaraei/mrsaraei/blob/f737402b3c72bacba0ad31b3dc1af9209a34a7ec/figure/Fig_1.gif)

-<p align="justify">I’m a Ph.D. student in Biomedical Engineering, working at the intersection of machine learning and neuroscience to drive innovation in personalized therapies and improve neurological health.
+<p align="justify">I’m a Ph.D. student in Biomedical Engineering, working at the intersection of machine learning and neuroscience to drive innovation in personalized therapies.
 My current research focuses on:

-- 1️⃣ Identifying neurophysiological biomarkers of chronic pain in neurological disorders using machine learning.
+1️⃣ Discovering neurophysiological biomarkers of chronic pain using EEG, EMG, and ECG with machine learning to enable personalized neuromodulation.
-- 2️⃣ Developing efficient deep learning models for the early detection of neurodegenerative diseases like Alzheimer’s.
+2️⃣ Developing efficient deep learning models (e.g., ViTs, LLMs) for early detection of neurodegenerative and oncological diseases.
-- 3️⃣ Developing lightweight and real-time medical diagnostic tools optimized for use in clinical settings.
+3️⃣ Developing lightweight, real-time diagnostic tools tailored for clinical settings.

-With a strong foundation in both theoretical modeling and practical implementation, I’m passionate about translating cutting-edge research into real-world healthcare solutions.</p>
+With a strong foundation in both theoretical modeling and practical implementation, I’m passionate about translating cutting-edge research into real-world healthcare solutions.

 ## My Clinical Research Skills and Tools